 To prevent fire risk, make sure you have a fire alarm in your home.
 Another thing you need to do is to strictly make sure the appliances you’re using in your home are specifically designed for indoor use and not outdoor use.

 Older gas wall heater models can be dangerous.
 This is because some parts may be broken and result in fire outbreaks.
 Simply put, older models are not stable and reliable.

 Therefore, it’s highly recommended to avoid wall heaters that are too old and use new ones.
 If you have an old wall heater, it’s essential to call a professional to look into it and ensure it’s safe and reliable to use in your home.

-The above wall mounted gas heater problems we’ve discussed in this post are just some of the few and common ones.
+The above wall-mounted gas heater problems we’ve discussed in this post are just some of the few common ones.
 There are also other issues that you need to be aware of, and conducting more research will help you learn how to fix them or prevent them from occurring.